Johnny415/Natours/README.md

   <li>Video html element</li>
 </ul>

-<h2>What i've learned?</h2>
+<h2>What I've learned?</h2>

-During creation of this landing page i learnd about many new CSS properties and techniques, in which i didn't had prevoius experience, and best ways how to implement them in project.
+During creation of this landing page I learnd about many new CSS properties and techniques, in which I didn't had prevoius experience, and best ways how to implement them in project.

-While creating the header part of the page i've learned how to use "clip-path"property, which gives really nice design feature where backgrounds are cut off.
+While creating the header part of the page I've learned how to use "clip-path"property, which gives really nice design feature where backgrounds are cut off.

 <img src="img/Natours_shot.JPG">